-The primary focus of this course is on assisting the adult who is acutely or chronically ill or has multiple health problems to attain an optimal state of wellness.
+The primary focus of this course is on assisting the adult who is acutely or chronically ill or has multiple health problems to attain an optimal state of wellness in a variety of health care settings.
 The nursing process is used in determining appropriate nursing interventions to assist the client and family in their holistic adaptive responses to illness and stress.
 The nurse's role in disease prevention, health maintenance and teaching is emphasized.
 Advanced assessment skills are included for the provision/management/coordination of client care to facilitate the maintenance and promotion of health.
 Critical thinking and decision-making skills are utilized in the delivery of client care.
 Content is designed to build upon theory learned in prerequisite courses and will enable the student to apply previously learned knowledge and skills.